 - Complete an International Application for Admission, which can be found at each administrative center of the college or may be requested to be mailed to any requesting individual.
 Note: Submission of certified copies of secondary school transcripts is not necessary unless the student is seeking transfer credit from the institution.

 - Submit copies of all prior higher education institution transcripts if transferring to West Virginia University at Parkersburg.
-If the prior institution’s location is outside the United States, they must be sent for evaluation to an accredited international transcript evaluation service as identified by the WVU at Parkersburg Registrar.
+If the prior institution’s location is outside the United States, they must be sent for evaluation to an accredited international transcript evaluation service as identified by the WVUP Registrar.
 Fees for such services are to be paid by applicant.

 - Submit regional examination scores, if applicable, that have been evaluated and verified by the testing agency.
 No failures are accepted, and test scores should represent competency levels equivalent to a grade of “C.” Submit a score on the Test of English as a Foreign Language (TOEFL) of 173 for the computerized test, 60 or higher on the Internet-based TOEFL, and 500 for the paper test.
 A score of 7 or higher on the IELTS academic test will also be acceptable.

-- An alternate means of English proficiency may be used if the student is attending WVU Parkersburg as part of a Cooperative Education Project Agreement between a recognized higher education institution and WVU at Parkersburg as defined by said agreement.
+- An alternate means of English proficiency may be used if the student is attending WVU at Parkersburg as part of a Cooperative Education Project Agreement between a recognized higher education institution and West Virginia University at Parkersburg as defined by said agreement.

-- Submit a notarized Affidavit of Financial Support demonstrating financial commitment by the student and/or sponsor(s) equaling no less than the amount calculated by the Office of Student Financial Assistance for an out-of-state student not living at home.
+- Submit a notarized Affidavit of Financial Support demonstrating financial commitment by the student and/or sponsor(s) equaling no less than the amount calculated by the Office of Financial Aid for an out-of-state student not living at home.
 Different levels and sources of necessary support may be defined by a Cooperative Education Project Agreement.
-Such agreements may supersede the requirement of an Affidavit of Financial Support if alternate forms of funding are defined in the Cooperative Education Project Agreement.
+Such agreements may supersede the requirement of an Affidavit of Financial Support if alternate forms of funding are defined in the Cooperative Education

 - All individuals and institutions providing funds listed in the Affidavit of Financial Support (if required) must provide certified bank statements (private individuals) or statements of sponsorship (institutions).
 Bank and/or sponsorship statements can be no older than 6 months at the time of submission.
 Funds are expected to be on deposit at the time the student arrives for their first day of education.